Probability distribution#

 We call mathematical support the set of values that the random variable can take in theory, e.g. \(]-\infty,+\infty[\) for a Gaussian variable, and numerical range the set of values that it can take in practice, taking into account the values rounded to zero double precision.
 Both support and range are described in terms of lower and upper bounds

-We can also evaluate the cumulative density function (Distribution.compute_cdf()) for the different marginals of the random variable, as well as the inverse cumulative density function (Distribution.compute_inverse_cdf()).
-We can plot them, either for a given marginal (Distribution.plot()) or for all marginals (Distribution.plot_all()).
+We can also evaluate the cumulative distribution function (BaseDistribution.compute_cdf()) for the different marginals of the random variable, as well as the inverse cumulative density function (compute_inverse_cdf()).
+We can also plot them (plot()).

-Lastly, we can compute realizations of the random variable by means of the Distribution.compute_samples() method.
+Lastly, we can compute realizations of the random variable using the compute_samples() method.

 Parameters:

-• parameters (ParametersType) – The parameters of the probability distribution.
+• parameters (_ParametersT) -- The parameters of the probability distribution.

 Evaluate the cumulative density function (CDF).